grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "OK Bastian, give us a little more throttle.
 I am adjusting the planes for some up-angle."

 The bow of the boat rose slowly ahead of them, and Percy, being the only one standing, leaned into the angle.
-She found her pack of cigarillos tucked into the wall joists, and pulled one out to light it.
+She found her pack of cheroots tucked into the wall joists, and pulled one out to light it.
 Bastian slipped a cigarette from his shirt pocket and lit it off Percy's coal.

 "Hemi, Another degree on the fuckin' bow, I should think."
 Said Percy.